-So the next day after a night to think about it, we booked our tickets to the motherland.
-After all, why get a souvlaki in Notts when you could have one in Athens?
+So the next day after having a night to think about it, we booked our tickets to the motherland.
+After all, why get a souvlaki in Nottingham when you could have one in Athens?
 It fell so good knowing we had a plan to get out of the UK.
 Whilst it was lovely seeing Mum and Isabella, I wanted out of the UK.
 I never really wanted to come back and had to due to the Trustees decision.
 I would rather still be in Malawi where it is hot and sunny.

 Sadly though after being dropped off by our dad at Luton airport, they would not let us on the flight.
 When there were no direct flights to Greece, we though we were being smart by booking a ticket via Cyprus but alas we could not board as we did not have a permit to visit Cyprus.
 Apparently the airline doesn’t ‘transit’ there so we would have to exit the airport and come back in again, total poo!